helloodeveloper/Ecommerce-FrontEnd-/README.md

-#Use the given below account for admin access
+#Use the given below account for admin access:

 id : admin@gmail.com
 password: @nkiT123